quicwg/base-drafts/draft-ietf-quic-transport.md

   client can receive packets that are addressed with the transport address that is claimed by the client (see {{address-validation}})

-The initial CRYPTO frame MUST be sent in a single packet.
+The initial CRYPTO frame MUST be sent in a single QUIC packet and therefore also within a single UDP datagram.
 Any second attempt that is triggered by address validation MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.

-The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
+The first client message of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.

-The CRYPTO frame can be sent in different packet number spaces.
+The CRYPTO frames can be sent in different packet number spaces.
 CRYPTO frames in each packet number space carry a separate sequence of handshake data starting from an offset of 0.